Enchan1207/SerialTerm/README.md

 ### Connect to serial ports

 Running `serterm`, it will automatically scan for valid serial ports and display them in the list.
+If you have connected to any serial port, it will be connected automatically.

     ~ $ ./serterm
     Discovering serial ports...